 Step four: Mount the eyepiece ring over the eyepiece, thus mounting the camera *

 Again, this is not my usual order, but the standard one.
 With EP in the scope, and the camera phone mounted on the adapter, you then place the adapter on the eye-piece, tighten it up, and it’s installed.
 You hope.

-Step five: Adjust focus of scope
+Step five: Adjust the focus of the scope

 When you did your initial focus, it was to see the object in the EP.
 Now that you’ve got a camera a bit above the EP lens, you need to tweak your focus a bit.
 A friend uses a magnifying glass to make sure his stars are pinpoint sharp.
 Others eyeball it on the screen as they adjust the focus knob.

-Step six: Adjust settings for camera
+Step six: Adjust settings for the camera

 If the camera isn’t already set for the right settings — infinity focus, duration and ISO — then you can set them now.